Mead Senior High School

 Mead Senior High School places among the top 20% of public schools in Washington for:

 - Category Attribute

-- The teacher population of 76 teachers has stayed relatively flat over five school years.
+- The teacher population of 78 teachers has grown by 6% over five school years.

 |Grades Offered||Grades 9-12|

 - Mead Senior High School is ranked within the top 20% of all 2,039 schools in Washington (based off of combined math and reading proficiency testing data) for the 2017-18 school year.